Maryvale Institute

-Maryvale Institute is a college of further and higher education, an International Catholic Distance-Learning College for Catechesis, Theology, Philosophy and Religious Education formerly based in Old Oscott, Great Barr, Birmingham, England.
+Maryvale Institute is a college of further and higher education, an International Catholic Distance-Learning College for Catechesis, Theology, Philosophy and Religious Education, was formerly based at Maryvale House, Old Oscott, Great Barr, Birmingham, England, but has been delivering its programmes from St Mary's College Oscott since Autumn 2025.
 It specialises in the provision of part-time, distance learning courses to the lay faithful, consecrated religious and ministers of the Roman Catholic Church.

 History

 The College has existed in its current state since 1980, when it was established by Archbishop George Patrick Dwyer, on the site of St Mary's College, founded in 1794 for both the training of priests and the education of lay pupils.
 It was also, at one stage, the home of Saint John Henry Newman.

-In August 2019 the Institute was merged with the Archdiocese of Birmingham.
+In 2024, in a new venture with St Mary's University Twickenham, Maryvale@StMary's, the BA Philosophy and the Catholic Tradition, MA in Catholic Applied Theologyand PhD in Theology began to be delivered at St Mary's University.

+From Autumn 2025, Maryvale Higher Institute of Religious Sciences (HIRS) began a closer alignment with St Mary's College Oscott.
+While Maryvale remains separate and autonomous from the seminary, it delivers its distance-learning HIRS programmes (Ecclesiastical Bachelor of Divinity and Licence in Catechetics) from the college and benefits from its resources when students visit.